 To meet the proposed code change, mechanical engineers will also specify how and where ducts will be sealed.
 General contractors will be responsible for ensuring that subcontractors seal ducts according to the specifications.
-An ATT or HERS Rater will conduct the leakage test to measure leakage.
+An ATT will conduct the leakage test to measure leakage.